apocalyptech/pystarboundmap/README.md

    disappears on us between runs; I suspect right now the app will just crash and the only way to get it to run again would be to manually clear out the config file.
+ - Either do the on-demand resource loading thing, or make sure that the "cancel" button on the resource-loading progress dialog does the right thing.
+ - Option to lighten up the background layer (mostly for when you've got the foreground hidden)
+ - Should we save the layer toggle states?

 LICENSE
 -------